 Dieter Roberto Kuehl, Ph.D.

 Professor Kuehl was born and raised in Guatemala.
-With an undergraduate education in business administration, he worked for an American shipping company for over 10 years before earning an M.A. and a Ph.D. in Spanish literature from Harvard.
-While working on his dissertation, Kuehl came to Madrid to conduct research, and he fell in love with the country.
-He started teaching at Syracuse Madrid in 2001 and has been the director since 2012.
+After studying Business Administration, he worked for an American shipping company for over 10 years before earning an M.A. and a Ph.D. in Spanish literature from Harvard.
+While working on his dissertation research in Madrid, he fell in love with the city.
+He started teaching at Syracuse Madrid in 2001 and became the director in 2012.

 Mauricio Paredes, Ph.D.

-Professor Paredes opened the Syracuse Santiago program in 2008.
-He teaches the traveling seminar and a course on dictatorships, human rights and historical memory.
-He earned a Ph.D. in history from the University of Chile and is a scholar on Chilean internment camps for Japanese during World War II.
-His research also includes nationalism and U.S. involvement in Chilean politics.
+Professor Paredes earned a Ph.D. in history from the University of Chile and is a scholar on Japanese internment camps in Chile during World War II.
+His research includes nationalism and U.S. involvement in Chilean politics.
+He launched the Syracuse Santiago program in 2008 and teaches the traveling seminar and a course on dictatorships, human rights and historical memory.

 John Goodman, Ph.D.